mom-ocean/MOM5/doc/web/user_guide.md

     "diffcbt","Black-Med","itable=306,jtable=151,ktable_1=1,ktable_2=6,diff_cbt_table=0.01"
     "diffcbt","Black-Med","itable=309,jtable=153,ktable_1=1,ktable_2=6,diff_cbt_table=0.01"/

 In the first section of the field table, the user can specify tracers to be used in the simulation.
 Although there is no limit to the number of tracers specified, temperature (temp) and salinity (salt) must be included.
 The user may also define the horizontal and vertical tracer advection schemes.
-For more information on the field manager,reference field_manager.html.
+For more information on the field manager, reference `field_manager.html`.

 In climate modeling, it is often necessary to allow water masses that are separated by land to exchange tracer and surface height properties.
 This situation arises in models when the grid mesh is too coarse to resolve narrow passageways that in reality provide crucial connections between water masses.
 The cross-land mixing and cross-land insertion establishes communication between bodies of water separated by land.
 The communication consists of mixing tracers and volume between non-adjacent water columns.
 Momentum is not mixed.
 The scheme conserves total tracer content, total volume, and maintains compatibility between the tracer and volume budgets.
 The grid points where this exchange takes place, and the rates of the exchange, are specified in the field table.